-Join us for three energizing and engaging presentations focused around birding and conservation.
+Join us for four energizing and engaging presentations focused around birding and conservation.

 Presented in partnership with the Chicago Ornithological Society and the Chicago Audubon Society, this special series features four unique speakers with very different backgrounds and experiences in the birding community.
 From the impact of forest management to birding "big years," this series offers something for everyone.

 All presentations include museum exploration starting at